-Michael Hazen is vice president of the Infrastructure Operations Division and serves as chief security officer at Sandia National Laboratories (Sandia), a subsidiary of Lockheed Martin Corporation.
+Michael Hazen is vice president of the Infrastructure Operations Division and serves as chief security officer at Sandia National Laboratories, a subsidiary of Lockheed Martin Corporation.

-Before coming to Sandia, Hazen served as a colonel in the United States Air Force.
-His distinguished career spanned more than 31 years and culminated with his assignment as the director of Security Forces, AF Space Command.
-In this position, he was responsible for the stewardship of both the Nuclear and Space Security Roadmaps, which guaranteed the protection of vital global and national assets.
-He was the principal advocate for Force Protection and Antiterrorism and provided guidance to ensure deterrence and overwhelming defeat of those who would do the U.S. harm.
+Before coming to Sandia, Hazen completed a 31-year career in the United States Air Force.
+As the director of Security Forces, AF Space Command his last AF assignment, he was responsible for the stewardship of both the Nuclear and Space Security Roadmaps, which guaranteed the protection of vital global and national assets.

 Hazen received a B.S. in Management from the University of Maryland, an M.A. in Public Administration from Golden Gate University, attended Air Command and Staff College, and attended the Air Force’s highest educational institution, the Air War College.